xxrxhj/Pacific-Northwest-View/README.md

 The chart comfirms a left-skewed distribution, indicating outliers on the left

-10. determine 90% confidence interval
+10. Determine 90% confidence interval

 print(weather['avg_cloud_cover_8'].quantile(0.05))